followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/88 Data Aggregation/05 Specify the Aggregation Interval.md

 Series points are grouped for aggregation using intervals: those points that fall within the same interval on the argument axis get aggregated together.
-You can specify the length of the intervals in axis units (numbers or dates) or in pixels:
+You can specify the length of the intervals in axis units (numbers or dates), in pixels, or aggregate points by categories:

 - **Axis units** (for continuous and logarithmic [axes](/concepts/05%20Widgets/Chart/20%20Axes/00%20Overview.md '/Documentation/Guide/Widgets/Chart/Axes/Overview/') only)
 Use the **argumentAxis**.[aggregationInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/aggregationInterval/aggregationInterval.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/aggregationInterval/') option.